UO-CS210/enrollment/docs/HOWTO.md

 We will want to build a structure that is conceptually a table with two columns, keys and values.
 Major codes like "DSCI" will be the "key" column, and program names like "Data Science" will be the values.
-Conceptually it will look like this
+Conceptually it will look like this:

 | Code | Program Name |
 |------|--------------|